Assasinphoenix/pyqt5-tutorial/splashscreen.rst

 =======
 Example
 =======
-Below is an example of an SplashScreen:
+Below is an example of a SplashScreen:

 .. literalinclude:: _examples/splashscreen.py